Leptolepis: The Morrison cf. Leptolepis

-Known only from a single nearly complete skeleton found at Rabbit Valley, Colorado.
-A 13 cm fish that was deeper bodied than its co-occurring contemporaries Morrolepis and Hulettia.
+Known only from a single nearly complete skeleton found in Morrison Formation, at Rabbit Valley, Colorado.
+A 13 cm fish that was deeper bodied than its co-occurring contemporaries Morrolepis and "Hulettia".
 The Morrison cf. Leptolepis probably had a live mass of about 37 g.
 It is the only teleost fish known from the formation and was morphologically more highly derived than other Morrison fish.
 A specific example of apomorphy in cf. Leptolepis is its "more modern tail structure" compared to Morrolepis.
 It is believed to have fed on fish and small invertebrates.